gasparka/thesis/docs/pyha.rst

 Describing hardware
 -------------------

+Assuming we have now enough knowledge and unit-tests we can start implementing the Hardware model.

 Main idea of Pyha is to enable hardware design in Python ecosystem.

 Pyha extends the VHDL language by allowing objective-oriented designs.
 Unit object is Python class as shown on